 Metal Gear Solid: Social Ops

-Released in 2012 for iPhone and Android phones.
+Metal Gear Solid: Social Ops was released in 2012 for iPhone and Android phones.

 Metal Gear Solid: Social Ops is a game for smartphones.
 The story is based on the events from Metal Gear Solid 3: Snake Eater and Metal Gear Solid: Peace Walker, yet the gameplay is more similar to that of the Metal Gear Acid games.